AdoptOpenJDK/install-jdk/README.md

 - `file` - local directories, or compressed archives
 - `buildType` - AdoptOpenJDK build types ("nightly", or "releases".)

-The property may be set to empty, to automatically infer the type.
+The parameter may be set to empty, to automatically infer the type.
 The inferred type is:

 1. `url`, if `source` starts with "http://" or "https://",